mruniquesahil/SnapSearch/readme.md

    git clone https://github.com/yourusername/flickr-search-app.git
    cd flickr-search-app

-Open in Android Studio:
+2. *Open in Android Studio:*
      Launch Android Studio
      Select Open an existing project
      Navigate to the cloned repository

-3. Get a Flickr API Key:
+3. *Get a Flickr API Key:*
      Go to Flickr App Garden
      Create an app and obtain your API key
      Add the API key to your project (typically in a constants file or via gradle.properties)

 4. Build and Run:

-Connect an Android device or start an emulator

-Click Run ▶ in Android Studio
+     Connect an Android device or start an emulator Click Run in Android Studio